ryanpersaud/pyja3mas/README.md

 By visiting `https://ja3.appianis.com`, you should see a webpage with your browser's JA3 fingerprint, browser name, and browser version.
-It extracts all of this data, except for the JA3 fingerprint from the User-Agen string  your browser sends with the initial GET request.
+It extracts all of this data, except for the JA3 fingerprint, from the User-Agent string your browser sends with the initial GET request.